svmiller/svmiller.github.io/_posts/2024-05-24-assorted-tips-for-student-theses.md

 {% include image.html url="/images/stockholm-university-sodra-hus.jpg" caption="I'm on the top floor of that building you see in the front (albeit on the other side).
-I can see Mark and Gonzalo's offices, though.
+I can see some of my colleagues' offices, though.
 (Photo: Clément Morin)" width=400 align="right" %}

 *Last updated: 20 June 2024.*